 How Canadians are responding to tariff threats and price hikes

-Canadian shoppers and brands are going “elbows up” to promote and support home-grown products.
-Here’s a sampling of what’s going on across the country.
+Canadian shoppers and brands have gone “elbows up” to promote and support home-grown products, explore local destinations and more.

 Advertisement

-Canadian shoppers and brands are going “elbows up” to promote and support home-grown products.
-Here’s a sampling of what’s going on across the country.
+Canadian shoppers and brands have gone “elbows up” to promote and support home-grown products, explore local destinations and more.

 Ever since the U.S. government began threatening to impose tariffs on products from Canada—America’s largest trading partner—Canadians have responded with indignation, defiance and resourcefulness.
 Federal and provincial leaders have been quick to deploy counter-tariffs and yank American goods from store shelves.
 One Canadian grocery chain found a way to tell customers “Don’t blame us for these higher prices!”
 Meanwhile, everyday Canadians are getting creative and collaborative to promote and support local businesses, whether it’s via their family group chats or by using shopping portals that boost home-grown brands.